oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 value sizes.
 The authorization server SHOULD document the size of any value it issues.

-When the server issues the authorization code in the authorization response, it MUST associate the `code_challenge` and `code_challenge_method` values with the authorization code so it can be verified later.
+The authorization server MUST associate the `code_challenge` and `code_challenge_method` values with the issued authorization code so the code challenge can be verified later.

-The `code_challenge` and `code_challenge_method` values
-may be stored in encrypted form in the `code` itself, but could alternatively be stored on the server associated with the code.
-The server MUST NOT include the `code_challenge` value in client requests in a form that other entities can extract.
+The exact method that the server uses to associate the `code_challenge` with the issued code is out of scope for this specification.
+The code challenge could be stored on the server and associated with the code there.
+The `code_challenge` and `code_challenge_method` values may be stored in encrypted form in the code itself, but the server MUST NOT include the `code_challenge` value in a response parameter in a form that entities other than the AS can extract.

-The exact method that the server uses to associate the `code_challenge` with the issued `code` is out of scope for this specification.

 #### Error Response {#authorization-code-error-response}